Why my next book would make a terrible gift

 Why would it make a terrible gift?

 The book-in-progress is called Go With the Flow!
 The Clutter-Clearing Tool Kit for an Organized Life (aka The Clutter Flow Chart Workbook).
 So, buying it for yourself is a terrific idea!
 But buying it for someone else, unasked, would be like hiring a professional organizer as a surprise because you think they need to get organized, not because they want to.
-Which is like giving a fat person a diet plan or a gym membership that they didn’t ask for.
+Which is like giving someone a Weight Watchers membership that they didn’t ask for.

 DON’T DO IT!

 When it’s ready, Go With the Flow! will be the perfect gift for yourself, if your goal is to declutter in the New Year.

 So, who is this next book for, then?

 Go With the Flow! (aka the Clutter Flow Chart Workbook) is for: